ilia92/homes_mining/home_univ/pho/Readme.txt

 **********************

-Note that PhoenixMiner supports most of the command-line options of Claymore’s dual Ethereum miner so you can use the same command line options as the ones you would have used with Claymore’s miner.
+Note that PhoenixMiner supports most of the command-line options of Claymore's dual Ethereum miner so you can use the same command line options as the ones you would have used with Claymore's miner.

 Pool options